Billie Eilish says it’s a ‘dark day’ at Glastonbury after Roe vs Wade verdict

 ‘Today is a really dark day for women in the US,’ Eilish said

-Billie Eilish commented on today’s (24 June) decision to overturn constitutional rights to abortion in the US, during her headline set at Glastonbury Festival.
+Billie Eilish commented on Friday’s (24 June) decision to overturn constitutional rights to abortion in the US, during her headline set at Glastonbury Festival.

 The US Supreme Court ruled in favour of a Mississippi law that outlaws abortion at 15 weeks of pregnancy while also overturning key precedents established by the 1973 decision in Roe v Wade.